Contributing to Mitiq#

 Code of conduct#

-Mitiq development abides to the Contributors’ Covenant.
+Mitiq development abides to the Contributor Covenant Code of Conduct.

 Lifecycle#